 In addition to those specific for traversing memories, there are several spiritual technologies for making positive changes.
-Fact is, any mental technique which expands awareness, observational, and analytical skills will help you grow.
+Any mental technique that expands awareness and observational and analytical skills will help you grow.

 Memory is Fluid

-“Every time” we access a memory, we are changing it to some degree.
+“Every time” we access a memory, we change it to some degree.
 We can turn up or turn down the emotional volume.
 We can clarify or blur the memory.
 We can expand it to include more of the timeline or new variations.
-It sounds a bit like Rod Serling’s introduction to the Twilight Zone, doesn’t it?
-But, it’s true.
+It sounds a bit like Rod Serling’s introduction to the Twilight Zone.
+But it’s true.

 The important thing here is to realize we can modify memories to help us heal.
 It is especially true for memories of traumatic events.
 Our dreams about past events can also change our memories.
 Our memory is very fluid.